hashicorp/terraform-provider-aws/docs/aws-go-sdk-migrations.md

 awstypes.StatusInProgress
 ```

-Individual services vary in which types are moved into the dedicated subpackage, so a programatic replacement of all occurrences may require some manual adjustment afterward.
+Individual services vary in which types are moved into the dedicated subpackage, so a programmatic replacement of all occurrences may require some manual adjustment afterward.

 ### Enum Types

 Enums are now represented with custom types, rather than as strings.
-Because of this type change it may be necessary to convert from or to string values depending on the direction in which data is being exchanged.
+Because of this type of change, it may be necessary to convert from or to string values depending on the direction in which data is being exchanged.

 #### Input Structs